How To Clean Cloudy Glass

 How to clean cloudy glass?
 The answer begins with understanding what causes glasses to become cloudy.

-The combination packs an almost too-powerful cleaning punch that can leave glasses looking worse for wear over time.
+The combination packs an almost too-powerful cleaning punch, leaving glasses looking worse for wear over time.
 Here's how to clean cloudy glass and restore its former clarity.

 Water Stain, Hard Water Deposit, or Etching?